Multifactor authentication and password reset

 Once you leave campus and use your own internet connection, you will be prompted to set up MFA aswell.

-You have a choice of three methods to receive the extra authentication code:
+You have a choice of four methods to receive the extra authentication code:

 - By selecting a text message or phone call (this you can do without installing the app), but will need a working mobile phone with you.